Kiyomizu-dera: Tamuramaro, the Warror Who Conquered the North with Kannon's Blessings

 Map of Conquering Emishi

-Faced with the challenge of subduing the Emishi, Emperor Kanmu appointed Sakanoue-no-Tamuramaro as the barbarian general and dispatched a formidable army of 100,000 men to conquer the region.
+Faced with the challenge of subduing the Emishi, Emperor Kanmu (737-806, 桓武天皇) appointed Tamuramaro as the barbarian general and dispatched a formidable army of 100,000 men to conquer the region.
 Tamuramaro, in a gesture of dedication, donated his house, contributed to the construction of Kiyomizu-dera Temple, and is reputed to have sought victory through prayers to Kannon (although an alternate theory exists).
-After 13 years of conflict, in 801, Aterui and co-leader, More, surrendered, along with his second-in-command.
-Tamuramaro petitioned the Imperial Court to spare Aterui's life as a practical approach to governing the Tohoku region, but unfortunately, both were executed.
+After 13 years of conflict, in 801, Aterui and his co-leader, More, surrendered, along with his second-in-command.
+Tamuramaro petitioned the Imperial Court to spare Aterui's life as a practical approach to governing the Tohoku region, but both were executed.
 In the reign of Emperor Kanmu during the Nara and early Heian periods, Tamuramaro contributed greatly to the pacification of the Emishi in Tohoku, playing a key role in achieving national unity.
 Additionally, Tamuramaro quelled the Kusuko Incident during the reign of Emperor Kanmu's son, Emperor Saga, earning immense trust from the Imperial Court.
 He ultimately concluded his military career at the age of 54.

-Amazing “Kake-zukuri” Architecture on a cliff
+Amazing Kake-zukuri Architecture on a Cliff

 Kake-zukuri Architecture